FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 As of 14 October 2025, PCs running __Windows 10__ will still function, but Microsoft will no longer provide Security updates or fixes (Microsoft, n.d.).
 1500 __Windows 10__ used by employees for daily tasks will no longer receive Security updates or fixes.

+- Impact and likelihood:
+- Create a table that lists three threats or risks.
+-  Reflect and document the effect of these risks on C, I, or A or more than one of these,
+-  to what extent (from 0 to 10) and how likely (0 to 5)?

+-
 Threat:
 The event will happen in less 15 months (14 October 2025).
 Without security updates or fixes, all devices are now EOL OS vulnerable.